adjeri/quasar-todo-list/README.md

 # Quasar App (quasar-todo)

-A Quasar application for a todo list
+A simple Quasar application to manage a todo list.

+It is a cross-platform app.
+With the same codebase, you can build the app for Android, iOS, Mac, Windows.

 ## Install the dependencies
 ```bash